fleschutz/CWTS/README.md

 The Compiler Warnings Test Suite (CWTS)
 =======================================

 **Warnings are important, especially in C++.
 Developers do require an early warning system to prevent mistakes.
 However, not every C++ compiler detects and prints each and every possible warning.
-CWTS version 1.0 provides *56 test cases* to check this.
-In the subfolder  `Tests/` each test case is handled by a single source code file, which should produce at least one warning or error.**
+CWTS provide *56 test cases* to check this.
+In the subfolder  `Tests/` each test case is handled by a single .cpp source code file, which should produce at least one warning or error.**

 Requirements
 ------------